Headshots with Glasses: How to Avoid Glare and Get a Clean Shot

 When using Narkis.ai:

 - Upload photos where your glasses look good.
-The AI learns from your input โ if your source photos have glare, the output might too.
+The AI learns from your input.
+If your source photos have glare, the output might too.

 - Include at least one glare-free photo.
 Give the model a clean reference to work from.